Hendrix-CS/csci151/labs/maze-enums.md

     -   Press the + sign to add a library.
 (Select "Java".)
     -   Go to the "lib" directory within JavaFX.
     -   Select all of the \*.jar files within that directory.
 Click OK.
-    -   Rename the library javafx11 instead of javafx-sdk.
+    -   Rename the library **javafx11** instead of javafx-sdk.
 Then Click Apply and OK.
+5. To set up JUnit:
+    -   Select Project Structure from the File menu.
+    -   Select Libraries
+    -   Press the + sign to add a library.
+(Select "Maven".)
+    -   Type "junit" and click the magnifying glass to Search
+    -   Scroll in the dropdown to find "junit:junit:4.13"
+    -   Click OK
+    -   Click OK on the popup window to Add this to the selected module.
+    -   Click OK to close Project Structure.
-    -   Try running MazeApp.
+6. Try running MazeApp.
 If a small window appears, everything works!

 ## Description